UK-India trade talks

 Good for Scotland and the UK

 Many more Scotch Whisky companies – including smaller and independent producers – would gain access to the Indian market to sell their whiskies.
-If the tariff were reduced and exports were to rise, India would overtake France as Scotch Whisky’s second largest market by value worldwide, after only the United States.
+If the tariff were reduced and exports were to rise, India would overtake France as Scotch Whisky’s second largest market by value worldwide, second only to the United States.

 Boosting access to the Indian market would secure jobs and investment in the Scotch Whisky industry across Scotland into the future.
 The industry’s contribution to the economy would rise by more than £300 million to nearly £6bn.